khamonsol/ratelimiter/README.md

-everse proxy to rate limit outgoing requests
+Reverse proxy to rate limit outgoing requests

-best way to test is either to point on curl like:
+best way to test is either to bang on it with curl like:

 curl http://localhost:1337/throttle OR  curl http://localhost:1337/error